Google-owner Alphabet's shares fall on rise in costs

 The fall in Alphabet shares following its first-quarter results on Monday evening turned them negative for the year and amounted to a roughly $37 billion reduction in the value of the Mountain View, California-based firm.

-Other members of the FAANG group of tech stocks that include Amazon.com Inc (AMZN.O), Facebook Inc (FB.O), Netflix Inc (NFLX.O) and Apple Inc (AAPL.O) also tracked that move lower.
+Other members of the FAANG group of tech stocks that include Amazon.com Inc, Facebook Inc , Netflix Inc and Apple Inc also tracked that move lower.

 At least nine brokerages cut their price targets on Alphabet shares, compared to five who raised.